Marthog/rust-stm/README.md

 is also important for using STM in rust.

-With locks the sequential composition of two two threadsafe actions is no longer threadsafe because other threads may interfer in between of these actions.
+With locks the sequential composition of two threadsafe actions is no longer threadsafe because other threads may interfere in between of these actions.
 Applying a third lock to protect both may lead to common sources of errors like deadlocks or race conditions.